bcpxqz/node-hbase-docs/src/md/learn/quickstart.md

 ## Installing HBase

-Downloading the [Cloudera CDH](https://www.cloudera.com/downloads/quickstart_vms.html) or [Hortonworks HDP](https://hortonworks.com/products/sandbox/) sandboxs are the easiest way to get started.
+Downloading the [Cloudera CDH](https://www.cloudera.com/downloads/quickstart_vms.html) or [Hortonworks HDP](https://hortonworks.com/products/sandbox/) sandboxes are the easiest ways to get started.
 If you run Ubuntu, Debian or RedHat, those two distributions provide packages integrated with apt-get and yum.
 It is also possible to download the binaries from the [official website](http://hbase.apache.org/).

 ## Starting HBase